top of page

 Conclusion

-Sintered stainless success is built on repeatability.
-Implement in-line and off-line inspection (density checks, microstructure samples, dimensional CMM checks), keep detailed batch records (atmosphere logs, TGA-derived recipes, furnace maps), and apply root-cause methods when parts deviate.
+The objective of sintering is to develop repeatable sequences.
+Implement in-line and off-line inspection (density checks, microstructure samples, process history, etc.), keep detailed batch records (atmosphere logs, TGA results, process histories, furnace maps), and apply root-cause methods when parts deviate.
 Small investments in characterization and process discipline yield outsized returns in yield, quality, and efficiency.

 If you’re facing persistent sintering defects, inconsistent densities, or unexpected warping, contact DSH Technologies.
 We’ll review your feedstock data, TGA scans, furnace maps, and process recipes to provide a prioritized action plan with practical fixes you can implement quickly to reduce scrap and stabilize production.
 Reach out at DSH@DSHTech.com to schedule a process audit and start turning variability into repeatable performance.